ninabrenes/ai-for-normal-people/README.md

 - [level 19: staying human-centered](level-19.md)
 - [level 20: lifelong learning in the ai age](level-20.md)

-## how to use this guide

-read sequentially - each level builds on previous ones. use the flashcards provided in each level and try the exercises in the "your turn" sections.

-for digital flashcards, download the anki app and create cards from the provided content.
+## learning tools

+→ flashcards: download [anki](https://ankiweb.net/) for spaced repetition or create physical cards
+→ active recall: explain concepts to someone else without looking
+→ deliberate practice: apply skills to real challenges
+→ metacognition: notice how your thinking about ai changes

 ## stay connected

 join [ninagpt: field notes from my ai journey](https://ninaverse.kit.com/36228eea47) for:
 - new content and guide updates
 - weekly ai insights for non-technical people
-- conversations with other human-centered learners
+- community discussions with other learners

 ## support this work

 if this guide helped you, consider [buying me a coffee](https://buymeacoffee.com/ninabrenes)

-## about

-this guide represents everything i wish i'd known when starting my ai journey as a non-technical person. every concept comes from real experience learning to work with ai while staying human-centered.

-this is version 1.0 - i'll update it over time as ai evolves and as i learn more.

-## share it
+## license

-feel free to share this guide with anyone who might benefit. the world needs more people who understand both what ai can do and what humans do best.
+this work is licensed under creative commons. share freely!

 ---

-*star this repository if you find it helpful*
+→ star this repository if you find it helpful
+→ version 1.0 | updated regularly as ai evolves